Stochastic control of optimized certainty equivalents: Introduction and main results

 where $l^*$ denotes the convex conjugate of $l$ defined as

 Note that $l^*$ is valued on the extended real line.
 The functional $\rho:L^0\to \R\cup \{+\infty\}$ defined by

-is the so-called optimized certainty equivalent (OCE) risk measure.
-We think of $X$ as a financial loss, and $\rho(X)$ represents the level of risk \footnote{Strictly speaking, it is $X\mapsto \rho(-X)$ that is a risk measure, but we will work with $\rho$ for notational convenience.} associated to $X$, or the minimal capital required to make $X$ ``acceptable,'' see e.g. \cite{FS3dr} for details.
-Our aim is to study the optimal control of the $\ydim$-dimensional diffusion
+is an OCE risk measure.
+In this interpretation we think of $X$ as a financial/economic loss, and $\rho(X)$ represents the level of risk \footnote{Strictly speaking, it is $X\mapsto \rho(-X)$ that is a risk measure, but we will work with $\rho$ for notational convenience.} associated to $X$, or the minimal capital required to make $X$ ``acceptable,'' see e.g. \cite{FS3dr} for details and \cite{ben-tal01,Roboptim} for discussions on the interpretation of OCEs.
+Notice that, restated for OCE risk measures, Problem \probP{} takes the form: